hebrides/intern-training/README.md

 You should become proficient in DevOps.

 README: DevOps in practice means utilizing two main skills to automate tasks:
 1) Writing scripts to set up virtual machines (VMs) with the operating systems, databases and programs you want pre-installed and configured.
+(Sometimes this is called [Infrastructure as Code](https://youtu.be/KxxRl6VEBxI) (IaC).
 2) Writing scripts to automate CICD (Continuous Integration / Deployment): This is automating the hosting of new versions of your app / game / tool via scripts that talk to your Github (or self-hosted) repo and your servers.

 README: You find the scripts and programs you want for DevOps hosted online at different “hubs”, e.g.: